Case Study: Collaboration Leads the Way for Academic and Industry Innovation

 The ways of applying biosensor methodology to human behavior research are as vast and varied as humans themselves.
 Customers of iMotions research everything from consumer behavior to automotive simulations and academic brain-computer interface studies.
 What unites the research across sectors is an ambition to inform and advance scholarship in human behavior — and to stay at the forefront of research methods and new technology.

-Who was involved?
-University College Lillebælt & Rynkeby Foods in Odense, Denmark
+Collaboration with University College Lillebælt (UCL) & Rynkeby Foods

 Maria Tipsmark is Lecturer and Project Manager for the NeuroLab at UCL University College, a university college in Odense, Denmark that specializes in job-ready education paths.
 The NeuroLab uses biosensors and other neurotechnologies to create better products, solutions and services for users and customers.
 They test prototypes, packaging, and sales material and optimize on everything from physical products to online platforms, with the unique selling point that the lab collaborates directly with local companies, where students are directly involved in the studies.
 For this study, they worked with Rynkeby Foods, the largest manufacturer of juice in the Nordic region.
 Rynkeby’s Research Manager Thomas Hildebrand Christiansen was interested in seeing how they could gain insights using biosensors with UCL.